 Two semesters before your graduation term you must meet with your advisor to get your signed Application to Upper-Division form.
-You will then fill out an Intent to Graduate Form and submit them to the Graduation Coordinator for the Jones College of Business in BAS N233.
-Those students pursuing the BS in Economics will submit their documents to the Graduation Coordinator for the College of Liberal Arts in TODD 231.
+You will then fill out an Intent to Graduate Form and submit them to the Graduation Analyst for the Jones College of Business in BAS N234.
+Those students pursuing the BS in Economics will submit their documents to the Graduation Analyst for the College of Liberal Arts in TODD 231.

 If I am seeking a Dual Degree do I submit two Applications to Upper Division?

 Yes.
 Business students graduating with a B.B.A. degree must complete the 120 hours required for the first degree plus the additional hours required for the second major.
 A student may elect to obtain a dual degree for graduation by meeting the following requirements:

 What happens after I file the Application to Upper Division Form and the Intent to